jameshughes89/cs102/src/site/asn3.rst

 Part 6 --- Testing
 ==================

-You may have already verified the correctness of your ``DfsMazeSolver`` with the ``DfsMazeSolverTest`` class, but if not, you really should.
-For good measure, re-run all the tests provided to you.
+You may have already verified the correctness of your ``LinkedPriorityQueue`` and ``AStarMazeSolver`` classes by completing and running their test classes.
+If not, do it!

+If you have, for good measure, re-run all the tests provided to you and the ones you wrote.
 If they all pass, you should be pretty confident that you have everything working correctly.

-There is no test provided for the ``Asn2`` class, but that's nothing to worry about.
+There is no test provided for the ``Asn3`` class, but that's nothing to worry about.
 You can get a sense that it is working correctly by

     * Running your program on the maze files provided